Office of Undergraduate Curriculum, Policy + Records

 First-year residents of the Hamilton Lugar School LLC are required to take two courses:

-Most students in the LLC are Direct Admits in HLS and fulfill these requirements in the fall semester through pre-enrollment in S150 and I100, or through EALC, MELC, or CEUS courses that those majors register for.
+Most students in the LLC are Direct Admits in HLS and fulfill these requirements in the fall semester through pre-enrollment in S150 and I100, or through courses that those majors register for in prefixes AFRI, CEUS, EALC, EURO, SGIS, INST, INTL, LTAM, MELC, REEI, and SEAS.
 There are some LLC residents, however, who are not Direct Admits and do not get HLS courses in their schedule.
-LLC students who experience hardship in fulfilling these requirements due to conflicts with other academic requirements may apply for an exemption by contacting Will Smith or the Associate Director, Samson Lotven at least two weeks before their registration appointment for spring 2024.
+LLC students who experience hardship in fulfilling these requirements due to conflicts with other academic requirements may apply for an exemption by contacting Will Smith or the Associate Director, Samson Lotven at least two weeks before their registration appointment for Spring 2025.

 The Marching Hundred is a 2-hour, FREE credit class.
 It meets M-F from 4:30–6:05 p.m.
 Class registration numbers found on the back of this page.
 The Hundred numbers around 280 members and is made up primarily (90%) of non-music majors!

-Non-music majors should register for MUS-X 50 (Marching Hundred for non-music majors) in the Jacobs School of Music.
-Class number is 2853.
+Non-music majors should register for MUS-X 50 (Marching Hundred for non-music majors) in the Jacobs School of Music, and plan to attend Band Camp August 18-24, 2024.

-Click here for full information, FAQ, and QR code for Listserv to share with students.
+Click here for full information to share with students.

 Army ROTC students and Air Force ROTC students take classes for their ROTC programs beginning in their first semester.
 See the table of required classes below.